Bageshri: Structure and Lakshana

 This scale uses the notes shadjam, chathusruti rishabham, sadharana gandharam, shuddha madhyamam, panchamam, chathusruthi dhaivatham, and kaisiki nishadam.

 Popular compositions

 Bageshri is a very melodic raga in Carnatic music.
 So, even though this scale has been used only in a few krithis (compositions), many devaranamas, ashtapadis, thiruppugazhs, and other lyrics have been set to tune in this raga.
 It is typically sung in concerts after the main piece, in viruttams, padams, bhajans, and ragamalika.

-Here are some popular compositions in Bageshri.